Brightpath to learning

 By harnessing teacher judgement and involving them when setting up the scales, the outcome is an assessment method that is as straightforward as possible for teachers, accurate, reliable and applicable in a wide range of learning areas.

-600 schools across Australia are now using Brightpath and as at October 2018, teachers have completed over 380,000 assessments within the platform.
+980 schools across Australia are now using Brightpath and as at August 2020, over 20,000 teachers have completed over one million assessments within the platform.

 There is an appetite for such a solution—one that has impact both in Australia and even globally.
 As well, the impact of this research could translate across other industries, wherever performance assessments are used such as in job interviews, auditions and so forth.
 For now however, the focus is on the education sector.